smooll-d/scolorpicker/README.md

     available languages include:
     * English
     * Polish
+* color preview not going out-of-bounds of screen (v2.4.0)

 > [!NOTE]
 > Man pages are also localized.

 ### Planned
-* color preview not going out-of-bounds of the screen
 * rounded color preview borders
 * saving to clipboard manually instead of using external programs